 The price of a diamond is largely determined by the 4Cs: cut, clarity, carat and color.
 It is also influenced by subtle details such as fluorescence, nature of inclusions or even the color tone that the diamond has.

-Broadly speaking, if we were to compare diamond prices by keeping all other factors similar except for color grade, you will see a massive price difference between M color grade diamonds against higher color diamonds.
+Broadly speaking, if we were to compare diamond prices by keeping all other factors similar, you will see a massive price difference between M color grade diamonds against higher color grade diamonds.